Baseball Hall of Famer, Knuckleballer Phil Niekro Dies at 81

 “I never knew how to throw a fastball, never learned how to throw a curveball, a slider, split-finger, whatever they’re throwing nowadays.
 I was a one-pitch pitcher.”

-After going 11-10 with a 3.97 ERA in 1983, Niekro had an acrimonious split from the Braves, who felt it was time to focus on their younger pitchers.
+After going 11-10 with a 3.97 ERA in 1983, Niekro had an acrimonious split from the Braves, who wanted to focus on their younger pitchers.

 But Niekro was far from done.
-He won 16 games over each of the next two seasons with the Yankees and even made the All-Star Game for the final time.
-He picked up 11 mores wins with Cleveland in 1986 before his knuckler finally ran out of steam.
+He won 16 games each of the next two seasons with the Yankees and even made the All-Star Game for the final time.
+He picked up 11 more wins with Cleveland in 1986 before his knuckler finally ran out of steam.

 Niekro started 1987 with the Indians, was traded to Toronto in August and was let go by the Blue Jays after getting roughed up in three starts.
 He decided to retire but only after returning to Atlanta to make his final start in a Braves uniform.